Git-Romer/AOC2022/README.md

 Please enter the session cookie to your Advent of Code Leaderboard: 53616c74658e*****************************************************************************************************49ad7acf102791d
 ```

+## Publish website on Pythonanywhere

+Once your GitHub repository is ready, you can publish your website on Pythonanywhere.
+This step can only be done by the host of the repository.

 ## FAQ

 ### How to retrieve the session cookie?